MartinRamzires/Local_R34/README.md

 ```
 1. Download and unpack the archive
-2. Place ffmpeg.exe, ffprobe.exe and Ruxx.exe next to Local_R34.exe
-3. Run Local_R34.exe
+2. Run Local_R34.exe
-4. Select the root folder with your works
+3. Select the root folder with your works
-5. Click "Scan / Update Database"
+4. Click "Scan / Update Database"
-6. Click "Image Preview" and "Video Preview" (once, to build the cache)
+5. Click "Image Preview" and "Video Preview" (once, to build the cache)
-7. Search by tags!
+6. Search by tags!
 ```

 **Folder structure:**